alexxbout/demoj/README.md

 <div align="center"><img src="docs/demoj_connect/demojconnect_scenarios.png" width="200"></div>

-For more detailed description of the project please read the [reports and doculentations](#reports-and-docs)
+For more detailed description of the project please read the [reports and documentations](#reports-and-docs)

 ## Branches